LinkedIn Profile Scraping using Selenium and BeautifulSoup

 'Rishabh Singh'

-Simillarly, for the location we will find the li in the second ul tag.
+For the location, find the li in the second ul.

 loc = name_loc[1].find('li').get_text().strip()